Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Alf Th.
 Salvesen

-* These were the men who tried to jump into the lifeboat with the captain, but ended up in the water.
+* These were the men who had attempted to jump into the lifeboat with the captain, but ended up in the water.

 Back to Caledonia on the "Ships starting with C" page.